Search Engine Optimization for Small Businesses

 Give the search engines a few weeks to notice the changes and update your listings.
 After that you can expect a steady flow of new, eager, and engaged visitors to your website.
 If you want work on some other easy SEO improvements to your website, you can sign up for a free BoostSuite account.
 BoostSuite allows anyone to optimize their website for more visitors and customers.

-About the Author Aaron Houghton is co-founder and CEO of BoostSuite.com.
+Aaron Houghton is co-founder and CEO of BoostSuite.com.
 BoostSuite is a free product that helps small business owners get more visitors and revenue from their websites.
 Aaron was formerly co-founder of small business email marketing leader iContact.com.
 He has been helping small businesses boost their web marketing results for over 15 years.

 You can contact Aaron directly on Twitter @aaronwhoughton or @boostsuite.